onedisha/leGit/README.md

 - [x] legit checkout [-b, commit hash, branch name]
 - [x] legit reset [commit hash]
 - [x] legit status
-- [ ] legit merge
+- [x] legit merge
-- [ ] legit rebase
-- [ ] legit stash

 ## Differences from git

 While these commands work similarly there are a few differences to note:
-- log does not list the names of the branches along side the commit and only lists the commits
 - reset --mixed and --hard do not restore the index file to how it was during the target commit but clear them instead so there is a need to add again as required
 - the implementation does not implement plumbing commands underneath
 - force line endings, while reading a file, leGit autoconverts lineendings to \n. so while your working dir may contain CRLF, commits only contain LF and checking out any commit **will** replace line endings.
+- in case of a merge conflict, we do not follow the same procedure as git, we use MERGE_HEAD alone to help identify incoming commit. during the commit, the index file does maintain 3 different versions of the files, the only thing that happens is conflict markers appearing in the conflicted files, need to make changes to show the conflicted files.
+The merge can be completed by merge --continue

 ## Future plans
 <p align="justify">